yuvan-174/EXPERIMENT-02-INTERFACEING-A-DIGITAL-INPUT-TO-IOT-DEVELOPMENT-BOARD/README.md

 ## Aim

-To Interface a Digital output (LED) to ARM IOT development board and write a program to blink an LED.
+To Interface a Digital Input (IR pair ) to ARM IOT development board and write a program to obtain the data

 ## Components required